Rasalp1/canvas-lm/README.md

 ### Scanning Courses

 **Automatic Detection:**
-Canvas LM automatically detects when you're viewing a Canvas course page and displays course information.
+Canvs LM automatically detects when you're viewing a Canvas course page and displays course information.

 **Initial Scanning:**
 1. Navigate to any page within your Canvas course
-2. Click the Canvas LM extension icon
+2. Click the Canvs LM extension icon
 3. Click "Scan Course for PDFs"
 4. Wait for completion - you'll see progress updates